nburbank-givedirectly/xfer-followup/writeup/writeup.md

 {lpm_by_predictors_sorted_mdtbl}

-There appears to be a mild positive associations between female gender and spending on food, age and spending on food, male gender and spending on agriculture, and age and spending on healthcare.
+There appears to be a mild positive association between female gender and spending on food, age and spending on food, male gender and spending on agriculture, and age and spending on healthcare.
 Additionally, there is a negative association between entrepreneurship (or business activities) and advanced age.

 ### Additional notes